WillDaWhale/SupplyChainETH/supply-chain-develop/README.md

-# Pet Shop Truffle Box
+# Supply Chain Tracking System using Blockchain technology

-This box has all you need to get started with our [Pet Shop tutorial](http://truffleframework.com/tutorials/pet-shop).
+This box has all you need to get started with our Supply Chain Tracking System
 ## Installation

 1. Install Truffle globally.